Hi, I’m Grey O’Dwyer

 Camera Gear

 When it comes to gear, I have no brand loyalty and I switch between different setups depending on what I’m shooting.
-On days when image quality takes priority, I carry a full-frame Nikon Z7.
+Cameras are, ultimately, tools for a job.
+On days when image quality takes priority, I carry a full-frame Nikon Z7 or Z6.
 For more technical terrain, the rock faces, gullies, and ridges of the Lake District, I use an OM System OM-5.
-It’s compact, but those ridiculously sharp OM lenses never fail to impress.
+It’s compact, but the ridiculously sharp OM lenses never fail to impress.
 When I’m out fell running or rock climbing, I’ll often reach for a tiny Fujifilm XF10.
-It somehow fits an APS-C sensor inside (obviously witchcraft), has a fantastic prime lens attached, and is barely bigger than a pack of cards.
+It somehow fits an APS-C sensor inside, has a fantastic prime lens attached, and is barely bigger than a pack of cards.
 I also keep some older Canon EF-M gear in the van (M6ii, M200).
 It’s nothing fancy, but it means I’m always ready to shoot, even on days when I didn’t set out with photography in mind.
+And yes, I probably have too much gear.

 Current Projects